cejimenez57/natours-project/README.md

 # natours-project
-# This website was design from Jonas Schmedtmann
+	Web design by Jonas Schmedtmann
+	This website is just for fun.
+Pure HMTL, CSS, and SASS.